basecore/SmartCapture-Pro/README.md

   Export Created: 2026-06-18_09-45-00 | Settings: eng, --psm 6, scale2x
   ```
 - **Session file tracking** — automatically uses images from the current recording session for OCR; session can be cleared or images deleted with one click
+- **Manual OCR title detection** — if you select image files manually, SmartCapture Pro can derive the meeting title from the first filename and reuse it for the AI context and export naming

 ### 🤖 AI Context & Prompt Generator
 - **Context fields** — enter your job title, company, department, and meeting title to provide the AI with relevant context